 And keep in mind, even if your premium doesn’t go up, having a violation on your record could prevent you from receiving the lowest possible rate on your insurance.

-Of course, we think the best policy is simply to obey speed limits.
+Of course, we think the best policy is simply to slow down and obey speed limits.
 Not only will you avoid tickets and possible insurance hassles, but your risk of accidents will decrease.
 And you’ll get better gas mileage.
 Sounds like a good deal to us!
 For more information on how you can save money on auto insurance, call Soucy Insurance at 762.2218.